Introduction

 def train(self, prompts, human_preferences):

-# Step 1: Generate responses
+# Step 1: Sample responses from the current policy

 ]